 In addition to the above it offers free transport services on ATV buses throughout the city and discounted ticket prices for various events happening around.

-Explore the best journey planner for your visit to Verona and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Verona and create a flawless plan in few simple steps!